ak-coding-ber/ak-coding-ber/README.md

-#Welcome everyone!
+# Welcome everyone!

-Hello, I am Andreas, a developer and musician based in Berlin with working experience in the field of Machine Learning, Data Analytics, SQL and Python.
+Hello, I am Andreas, a developer and musician based in Berlin with working experience in the fields of Machine Learning, Data Analytics, SQL and Python.